Genetically Modified T-cells in Treating Patients With Recurrent or Refractory Malignant Glioma

 • Nuclear Magnetic Resonance Imaging

-Given via intratumoral, intracavitary, or intraventricular catheter
+Given via intratumoral or intracavitary, and via intraventricular catheter

 Other Names:

-• Autologous IL13(EQ)BBzeta/CD19t+ TCM-enriched T Cells
+• Autologous IL13(EQ)BBzeta/CD19t+ Tcm-enriched T Cells

 Correlative studies